Biden’s pick for border chief backs building more wall

 “I think there are some gaps where that could make sense,” he said.

-The Washington Times reported earlier this year on some of those gaps, including areas where the government envisioned border roads for agents to use on the U.S. side of the border.
+The Washington Times reported earlier this year on some of those gaps, including areas where the government envisioned roads for agents to use on the U.S. side of the border.
 The roads were built but the wall wasn’t.
 That’s created new smuggling routes for the cartels that control the smuggling operations.

 It’s not just the wall that was halted.